kodingdotninja/chakra-icons/README.md

   yarn build
 ```

-- if the process build success and no issue, then you can make a new PR
+- if the process build success and no issue, then you can make a new [PRs](https://github.com/kodingdotninja/chakra-icons/compare)

 ## Maintainers